wachin/wps-office-all-mui-win-language/README.md

 # Install ibus

-This is necessary for special characters like accent marks on Spanish language to can be written in this version 11.1.0.11704, If you need, install with:
+This is necessary for special characters like accent marks on Spanish language to can be written, If you need, install with:

 	sudo apt install im-config ibus ibus-gtk ibus-gtk3